Major powers to make "substantial and serious offer" to Iran

 "We will take an offer with us which we believe to be a substantial and serious offer," the diplomat said of talks in Almaty, Kazakhstan.
 "This is an offer which we think has significant new elements in it."

-The West has imposed heavy economic sanctions on Iran to persuade it to abandon those parts of its program the powers suspect are intended to give it nuclear weapons capability.
+The West has imposed heavy economic sanctions on Iran to persuade it to abandon those parts of its programme the powers suspect are intended to give it nuclear weapons capability.

-Iran denies seeking nuclear weapons, saying its nuclear program is for peaceful, civilian purposes only.
+Iran denies seeking nuclear weapons, saying its nuclear programme is for peaceful, civilian purposes only.

 "Diplomats are committed to finding a diplomatic solution, but the government of Iran really has to show that it's doing what it says it's doing," the diplomat said, on condition of anonymity.